 Onset: Prickly heat rash or “bungang araw” is said to be the most temporary baby skin rashes.
 They commonly appear on babies during hot, humid weather.

-Cause: These rashes develop because of blocked sweat glands.
+Cause: These common baby skin rashes develop because of blocked sweat glands.
 Experts explain that the openings of your baby’s sweat glands are so tiny that any kind of irritation can block them.
 In prickly heat rash, the irritation comes from heat – either from hot weather or being overdressed.
 Sometimes friction from clothes and ointment applications can also cause irritation.

 Remedy: Bungang araw does not require additional treatment other than transferring your baby to a cooler environment and making sure that their clothes are not too thick.
 It will also help if you give them a cool bath.
+Please do not apply liniment baby powder to the rashes, but you can apply lotion for dry skin.

 The rashes appear as flat, red splotches without defined borders.
 Moms also see a tiny white or yellow, pimple-like dot at the center of the rash.
 You can find them anywhere on the body, except on the soles and palms.